Skip to main content

 #

 (All dollar values are in USD as of 2026-06 and from the references cited.
-Be aware that financial numbers may vary dependent on source, methodology, and point-of-time for the analysis.)
+Be aware that financial numbers may vary dependent on source, methodology, and point-of-time for the analysis.
+For a comprehensive report on comparative costs see Animal Research vs NAM Expenditures).

 The Economic Case for NAM